Vietnam.vn - Nền tảng quảng bá Việt Nam

 Applicants must have a high school diploma or be expected to graduate within the next 10 months.
 In addition, applicants must have an IELTS score of 5.5 or a PTE English certificate of 42.
 If they do not have an IELTS score at the time of application, they can apply within 6 months.

-If accepted, they will study theory for 36 weeks in Vietnam online, then go to New Zealand for 11 weeks of practical training.
+If they are accepted, they will study theory for 36 weeks in Vietnam online, then go to New Zealand for 11 weeks of practical training.
 At the end of the course, they will be granted a certificate and can do jobs such as caring for the elderly and patients in hospitals, nursing homes, etc.

 Students practice moving a patient with a Hoist.
 Photo: Kalandra Education